top of page

 "My powers might not last, Chloe."

-still hit so hard?
+Still hit so damn hard?
 You're not here to have your tropes picked apart by a metanarrative God like in Community, nor do you want to rush to the thrilling mystery like in Holmes's stories.
-Your stakes in the case aren't related to you as a detective, but as a friend who can't see another friend in so much pain.
+Your stakes in the case aren't related to you as a detective, but as a friend (or something more) who can't see another friend in so much pain.
 Of course, Jonathan Morali's Max & Chloe theme playing over the scene helps it too.
-So does the voice acting, the blue butterfly that's starting to be a... bit scary, and the railway tracks, your place of comfort.
+So does the voice acting, the blue butterfly that's starting to be a... bit scary, and the railway tracks—your place of comfort.

 This is why, in the end, when you return to the lighthouse in your nth playthrough, you don't remember Victoria's awful "sad face" comeback, you think... she deserved a chance at redemption too.
 She could have gotten it.
 You don't think about Max's inconsistent power with David and Kate, you think... how small and petty David must've felt after Kate tried to jump.
 When he learned just the previous night how he failed Chloe too, and let Jefferson kill her.
-You don't think about how Chloe hasn't been showing remorse over her shittier actions, you think... how she hasn't been showing remorse over her shittier actions... but she doesn't like being like this... she really wants to apologize... and she does exactly that at the lighthouse, hoping once it ends, the least she would leave behind is a good memory of herself for Max.
+You don't think about how weak Chloe's arc can feel, where she hasn't been showing remorse over her worst actions, you think... how she hasn't been showing remorse over her worst actions... but she doesn't like being this person.
+She wants to be strong enough to apologize... and she does exactly that at the lighthouse, hoping once it ends, the least she would leave behind is a good memory of herself for Max.
 Because this game can have you set aside your gripes as need be and leave you emotionally vulnerable.
-I believe in consistent writing in all forms of media that don't require you to shrug at them too often, but...
-I don't regret falling for Life is Strange, flaws and all.
+I believe in consistent writing.
+I don't want to ever have to bury my pedantic-half to enjoy a story.
+However, I would never find myself wanting to forget the experiences Life is Strange let me live.

 Recent Posts